-This information is about clinical negligence.
-This is when care provided by a healthcare professional falls below an acceptable standard and results in physical or mental injury, or death.
+Clinical negligence is when care given by a healthcare professional is below an acceptable standard and causes physical or mental injury, or death.

-Most people are happy with the treatment and care they get from the healthcare professionals looking after them, so when mistakes are made it's an extremely distressing situation to be in.
-If injury has occured, some people may decide to seek legal advice and bring a clinical negligence claim.
+Most people are happy with the treatment and care they get from healthcare professionals.
+But sometimes mistakes can be made and this can be very upsetting.
+If the mistakes have caused an injury, you may decide to ask for legal advice and make a clinical negligence claim.

-We can’t advise you about whether it’s right for you to make a legal claim, but we hope that this information answers your questions and directs you to other organisations that can help and support you.
+We can’t advise you about whether it’s right for you to make a claim.
+We hope this information answers your questions and directs you to other organisations that can help and support you.

-Difference between clinical negligence and making a complaint
+The difference between making a clinical negligence claim and a complaint

 Back to top

-A clinical negligence claim is different from making a complaint about the treatment or care you've received.
-In a clinical negligence case you are asking for money to compensate for injury or death.
-The main objective of making a complaint is usually to get answers about what went wrong, receive an apology or be told that changes to practice will be made to prevent it from happening again.
+Making a clinical negligence claim is different from making a complaint.
+In a clinical negligence case, you are asking for money after an injury or death.
+The main reason for making a complaint is to get answers about what went wrong.
+You may also want to get an apology or be told that there will be changes to practice to stop it happening again.

 Possible reasons for clinical negligence